Digital music company Believe plans Paris stock market listing

 He said Believe had a unique model that could help the evolving needs of each independent artist and label at all levels of development in the digital world.

-Investment banks working on the Believe initial pubic offering include Citigroup (C.N), JP Morgan (JPM.N), SocGen (SOGN.PA), BNP Paribas (BNPP.PA), Goldman Sachs (GS.N), HSBC (HSBA.L), UBS (UBSG.S) and Rothschild.
+Investment banks working on the Believe initial pubic offering include Citigroup, JP Morgan, SocGen, BNP Paribas, Goldman Sachs, HSBC, UBS and Rothschild.

 Spotify has seen a sharp rise in subscribers during the pandemic as people stayed at home due to lockdowns, but faces growing competition from Apple Music, Amazon Music and smaller rivals.